 Intel and Apple M1 Benchmark Performance

 Scores on Geekbench 5 show that Apple M1 can achieve a 1687 single-thread score and about 7433 multi-thread scores.
 Through comparison, the A14 used inside an iPhone had a score of 1598/3995.
-The surge of performance for its multi-thread capabilities have to do with the higher core count and sustained higher clock speeds due to its larger chassis.
+The surge of performance for its multi-thread capabilities has to do with the higher core count and sustained higher clock speeds due to its larger chassis.
 In the past, many of the iPhone CPU was heavily throttled because of the high power consumption.
 Now with the new chip, A14 can finally stretch its legs.

 How does this score compare with the existing Intel and AMD CPUs on the market?
 Preliminary benchmark results show that the scores are fairly close, making the new in-home CPU from Apple, a strong competitor.
 A word of warning!
 Be aware that synthetic tests do not reflect real-world performance.
 They might be useful for low-level feature analysis, and they might shed some light on some architectural differences, but don’t rely on them as the primary means to evaluate hardware.